Tactile-based force estimation for interaction control with robot fingers

 We base our control law on the method proposed in \cite{Lee2017}, which is implemented on an Allegro hand without force or tactile feedback.
 Our force feedback is incorporated as an integral correction term.
-We only use an integral and no proportional or derivative term for the force feedback, since it has been shown theoretically \cite{Wen1991} and experimentally \cite{Wilfinger1994} that in the case of a robot in contact with a rigid surface, this approach is more robust.
-Additionally, a proportional joint position control term is summed and $\boldsymbol{q}_{d}$ is selected so that the controlled fingertip remains in contact with the external force sensor.\\
+We only use an integral and no proportional nor derivative term for the force feedback, since it has been shown\cite{Wilfinger1994} that for a robot in contact with a rigid surface, this approach is more robust.
+By setting $\boldsymbol{K_i} = \boldsymbol{0}$, we obtain an open-loop variant of the controller.
+Additionally, proportional and derivative joint position control terms are summed and $\boldsymbol{q}_{d}$ is selected so that the controlled fingertip remains in contact with the push-plate or object.

 To prevent the integral term from becoming excessively large, an integral error rate limiter and an anti-windup mechanism are implemented.
 Additionally, \(\boldsymbol{\tau}_{cmd}\) is saturated at 0.35 \([ \text{Nm} ]\), since we observed that exceeding this value causes the actuators to overheat and enter a temperature throttling mode, which reduces their power output.
 When any component of \(\boldsymbol{\tau}_{cmd}\) is saturated, the remaining components are adjusted proportionally to ensure that the direction of the resulting applied force remains unchanged.
 Both the control loop and the estimation run at 100 Hz.